ScottDuane/aa-google-analytics/google-anayltics-reading.md

 * Although most projects don’t attract this high a volume of users, this data may be useful to demonstrate how Google analytics is useful.

 [Screenshot of her Google Analytics](http://imgur.com/a/KWL3h)

+## A note on finding extra help
+Back in 2013, Google launched the new version of Analytics called Universal Analytics (UA).
+The old one was the ga.js and is now flagged as legacy.
+All of Google's official docs for ga.js have a warning, but you might find older StackOverflow answers that are about ga.js.
+Make sure you're looking at the right version before trying to implement the answer you're looking at.